For this tutorial we do not offer a free download of the pattern.

 11. MAKE THE LINING (here alcantara)

-Sew edge to edge and right side to right side the two pieces P2 on both widths.
+Sew edge to edge and right sides together the two P2 pieces on both widths.

 ![]() |